theopin/tp/docs/UserGuide.md

 <a id="viewing-command-type"></a>
 ## 4.3.
 Viewing Commands: <font size="5"> [:arrow_up_small:](#table-of-contents)</font>

 These are commands that allow you to quickly look up the List for the cheatsheets you want.
+It is recommended to use one command after another.
+E.g. Using `/find` to list all matching cheat lists then `/view` with corresponding name to view the cheat sheet.

 Some of these commands present their results in a table form and allow you to sort the results through various filters provided.
 We will call this **Sorting Mode**.

 In Sorting Mode, cheat sheets are originally shown in the order they were found inside the List.
 You can then sort them in [lexicographical order](https://en.wikipedia.org/wiki/Lexicographic_order#:~:text=In%20mathematics%2C%20the%20lexicographic%20or,of%20a%20totally%20ordered%20set.) according to any of the cheatsheet properties.
 For example , sorting by descending name means to enter`3`in this mode and an illustration of expected output is the image below.
 To exit this mode, enter anything that is not valid.

 ![image](https://i.ibb.co/F7fHTvs/image.png)

+> :bulb:  Viewing/Deleting cheat sheets using index
+> * Index of cheat sheets after sorting in `/list` command can be used to delete/view corresponding cheat sheets
+> * However, index of cheat sheets in `/find` command cannot be used to delete/view cheat sheets.
+You would have to delete/view them using the name.

 ---